Apply Online for Your Florida Medical Marijuana Card

-A licensed MMJ doctor will evaluate you and determine whether you are eligible for a MMJ card.
+After completing the submission form above, a licensed MMJ doctor will evaluate you and determine whether you are eligible for a MMJ card.
 To qualify for a MMJ card in Florida, you must be able to prove you are a permanent or a seasonal resident of Florida.
 You must also have been diagnosed by a doctor who has completed the required training (“qualified physician”) with a qualifying medical condition (see list below).

 If approved, your information will be entered into the Medical Marijuana Use Registry.
 Please note that if you have a caregiver, their details will also need to be added to the registry.

-Receive a MMJ Card
+Receive Your MMJ Card in Minutes!

 Once you are approved and added to MMJ Use Registry in Florida, the average processing time for an online application is ten business days.
 Please allow another three-to-five days if you are applying by mail.